Stranger in a Strange Land: Plot

-The story focuses on a human raised on Mars and his adaptation to and understanding of humans and their culture.
-It is set in a post-Third World War United States, where organized religions are politically powerful.
-There is a World Federation of Free Nations, including the demilitarized US, with a world government supported by Special Service troops.

-Prior to WWIII the crewed spacecraft Envoy is launched toward Mars, but all contact is lost shortly before landing.
+Prior to World War III, the crewed spacecraft Envoy is launched toward Mars, but all contact is lost shortly before landing.
 Twenty-five years later, the spacecraft Champion makes contact with the inhabitants of Mars and finds a single survivor, Valentine Michael Smith.
 Born on the Envoy, he was raised entirely by the Martians.
 He is ordered by them to accompany the returning expedition.

-Because Smith is unaccustomed to the conditions on Earth, he is confined at Bethesda Hospital, where, having never seen a human female, he is attended by male staff only.
+Smith is confined at Bethesda Hospital, where, having never seen a human female, he is attended by male staff only.
 Seeing that restriction as a challenge, Nurse Gillian Boardman eludes the guards and goes in to see Smith.
-By sharing a glass of water with him, she inadvertently becomes his first "water brother", which is considered to be a profound relationship by the Martians as water on Mars is extremely scarce.
+By sharing a glass of water with him, she inadvertently becomes his first "water brother", a profound relationship by Martian standards, as water on Mars is extremely scarce.

-Gillian tells her lover, reporter Ben Caxton, about her experience with Smith.
-Ben explains that as heir to the entire exploration party, Smith is extremely wealthy, and following a legal precedent set during the colonisation of the Moon, he could be considered owner of Mars itself.
-His arrival on Earth has prompted a political power struggle that puts his life in danger.
-Ben persuades her to bug Smith's room and publishes stories to bait the government into releasing him.
-Ben is seized by the government, and Gillian persuades Smith to leave the hospital with her.
-When government agents catch up with them, Smith makes the agents vanish and then is so shocked by Gillian's terrified reaction that he enters a semblance of catatonia.
-Gillian, remembering Ben's earlier suggestion, conveys Smith to Jubal Harshaw, a famous author who is also a physician and a lawyer.